vscode-neovim/vscode-neovim/README.md

 ## 📑 How it works

 -   VScode connects to neovim instance
--   When opening a some file, a scratch buffer is created in nvim and being init with text content from vscode
+-   When opening a file, a scratch buffer is created in nvim and being init with text content from vscode
 -   Normal/visual mode commands are being sent directly to neovim.
 The extension listens for buffer events and applies edits from neovim
 -   When entering the insert mode, the extensions stops listen for keystroke events and delegates typing mode to vscode